Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Axion-Photon Conversion with a Seed Field

-Now consider the case with a seed field.
-We prepare an initial electromagnetic field $\mathcal{A}(0)\neq 0$ behind the wall, consisting of $n_s$ photons at frequency $\omega_0$ (we assume the seed is co-propagating with the axion wave and polarised parallel to $\mathbf{B}_0$ to maximize conversion).
-This seed could be derived, for instance, from a split-off portion of the same laser that generated the axions, suitably time-delayed so that it enters the regeneration magnet coincident with the axion pulse.
-The presence of $\mathcal{A}(0)$ modifies the solution for $\mathcal{A}(x)$ to:
+Now consider the scenario with a seed field.
+We prepare an initial electromagnetic field $\mathcal{A}(0)\neq 0$ behind the wall, consisting of $n_s$ photons at frequency $\omega_0$ (we assume the seed field co-propagates collinearly with the axion wave and has a polarization parallel to $\mathbf{B}_0$ to maximize axion-photon conversion).
+This seed field could, for instance, be derived from a split-off portion of the same laser used to generate the axions with an appropriate time delay, ensuring it enters the regeneration magnet coincidentally with the axion pulse.
+The presence of $\mathcal{A}(0)$ modifies the solution for $\mathcal{A}(x)$ to Eq.~(\ref{eq:A_solution}).

-The first term represents the seed field propagating through; the second term is the axion-sourced field (which is now essentially a forced oscillation added on top of the seed background).
 The total intensity of the electromagnetic wave at $x=l_2$ is proportional to $|\mathcal{A}(l_2)|^2$.
 To obtain the number of photons, we integrate the intensity over the interaction volume.
 The result can be written as

 up to normalization constants that cancel out when comparing with the unseeded case.
-Using Eq.~(\ref{eq:A_x}) and expanding the magnitude squared, we find
+Using Eq.~(\ref{eq:A_solution}) and expanding the magnitude squared, we find

 where $\mathcal{A}_{\text{axion}}(l_2)$ denotes the particular solution (the second term in Eq.~(\ref{eq:A_solution})) evaluated at $x=l_2$.
 Identifying $n_s = |\mathcal{A}(0)|^2$ as the number of seed photons and $n_0 = |\mathcal{A}_{\text{axion}}(l_2)|^2$ as the number of photons that would be regenerated in the absence of a seed (i.e. $n_0 = N_a\,P_{a\to\gamma}$ from Eq.~(\ref{eq:P_std})), the above expression becomes